yaleux/yaleui/src/styleguide/index.md

 ## Hover State

-Need to spiff up the table just a tad?
-Just add the class `.hover` to lightly darken the table rows on hover.
+Add the class `.hover` to lightly darken the table rows on hover.

 ```html
 <table class="hover">